charlysan/pyrfidhid/cli/README.md

 Write OK!
 26 1158093
 ```

 Loop mode is also supported for write operation by adding `--loop` flag.
-When using this mode the tool will keep reading continuously until if successfully read a tag, after that it will try to write the specified values.
+When using this mode the tool will keep reading continuously until it successfully reads a tag, after that it will try to write the specified values.

 ### Clone a tag